What makes Data-Driven Fasting Different?

 Many people who have tried extended fasting have reported resultant challenges after losing touch with their healthy appetite signals.

 Although we can push through hunger, this often leaves us unable to stop eating when we have had enough food.
-Your survival instincts are on the alert for starvation again, so your appetite ramps up to make sure you eat more to ensure you never run out of fuel again.
+Your survival instincts are on the alert for starvation again, so your appetite ramps up to ensure you eat more and never run out of fuel again.

 Your body LOVES routine.
-It can be useful to compress your eating window to give your metabolism and digestion time to rest while repairing and using up your energy stores without continually being topped up.
-However, there is a risk that your lizard brain will get confused if you subject it to extended periods of fasting or irregular meal timings that are out of sync with your healthy appetite signals and need for food.
+There is a risk that your lizard brain will get confused if you subject it to extended periods of fasting or irregular meal timings that are out of sync with your healthy appetite signals and need for food.

 If you go out and eat a big meal late on Friday night, sleep on Saturday and Sunday, and then go back to work on Monday with an early breakfast, your body gets metabolic jet lag.

 Your circadian rhythm is affected by exposure to light and your activity and eating patterns.
-This rhythm helps to calibrate the schedule that your body follows to regulate its sleep/wake cycle, release hormones, and cue hunger.
+This rhythm helps to calibrate your body’s schedule to regulate its sleep/wake cycle, release hormones, and cue hunger.
+So eating most of your calories earlier when the sun is up and your body is primed to use the energy is ideal.

-Similarly, your healthy appetite signals can become confused when you skip eating for days on end and then eat to satiety on others.
-As you push through hunger on some days, you tell your lizard brain that food is scarce and to eat more than you need to the next time you eat to ensure that you have enough food for the next self-inflicted famine.
+Similarly, your healthy appetite signals can become confused when you skip eating for days and then try to eat to satiety on others.
+As you push through hunger on some days, you tell your lizard brain that food is scarce and to eat more than you need the next time you eat to ensure you have enough food for the next self-inflicted famine.

-Hence, we strongly recommend you develop a regular eating routine guided by your blood glucose, not by some arbitrary time on the clock that may have worked for someone else’s lifestyle.
+Hence, we strongly recommend you develop a regular eating routine guided by your blood glucose, not by some arbitrary time on the clock that may have worked for someone else.

 DDF will use your instantaneous blood glucose to nudge and fine-tune your current eating routine without turning everything you currently do on its head.
 Because your personalised blood glucose trigger is based on your typical blood glucose before you eat, waiting until your blood glucose drops below your trigger should only be a gentle stretch.